Clint Frazier Player Props: White Sox vs. Rangers

-After hitting .179 with four walks and two RBI in his past 10 games, Clint Frazier and the Chicago White Sox take on the Texas Rangers (who will start Nathan Eovaldi) at 8:10 PM ET on Tuesday.
+After batting .143 with five walks and an RBI in his past 10 games, Clint Frazier and the Chicago White Sox face the Texas Rangers (who will hand the ball to Martin Perez) at 8:10 PM ET on Wednesday.

-In his most recent game he had a hitless showing (0-for-3) against the Rangers.
+He had a hitless showing in his previous game (0-for-2) against the Rangers.

 Clint Frazier Game Info & Props vs. the Rangers